 This is also the only location on our list that serves beer and wine in addition to all the other food fare.

-If you're all about the spook this season, explore a corn maze after dark with Flashlight Nights, which happen every weekend after 5 p.m. — find more ticket information here.
+If you're all about the spook this season, explore a corn maze after dark with Flashlight Nights that happen every evening after the festival. — find more ticket information here.

-If you REALLY want the pants scared off of you, check out Buckelew Farm's haunted attraction, Terror in the Corn, open every Friday in October from 6 p.m. to midnight, Saturday from 5 p.m. to midnight and Halloween from 6 p.m. to midnight.
+If you REALLY want the pants scared off of you, check out Buckelew Farm's haunted attraction, Terror in the Corn.
+It's open every Friday in October from 6 p.m. to midnight, Saturday from 5 p.m. to midnight, Thursday, Oct.
+25, from 6 p.m. to midnight, and Halloween from 6 p.m. to midnight.
 This haunted corn maze is not for the faint of heart, children under 12 will not be admitted without a parent or adult — find more information here.

 Find more information about the pumpkin festival here.